Solar-network/docs/docs/desktop-wallet/support/troubleshooting.md

 This page will cover common issues related to the SXP Desktop Wallet `v2.x`.

 <x-alert type="info">
-If your issue is not covered here, please contact us using the ‘Technical Support’ form found [here](https://solar.io/contact)!
+If your issue is not covered here, ask the community [here](https://solar.org/community)!
 </x-alert>

 ## Getting Started